Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

 50.197.38.230:60724
 ...
 ```
-let's write a parser that will only read a sane amount of lines while checking them in the background.
+let's write a parser that will only read a sane amount of lines while checking them in the `WorkLoop` on `N` threads.
 Great performance, great resource utilization.
-We don't waste RAM by reading everything, we don't waste time during startup loading every proxy, instead everything is on demand with a healthy buffer.
+We don't waste RAM or sacrifice startup time by reading everything and instead do everything on demand with a healthy buffer.
 ```csharp
 while (!Reader.EndOfStream) // while there is shit to read {